 Wisdom Teeth Removal: What Should You Expect?

-Wisdom teeth removal removes the last set of molars in your child’s mouth.
-Wisdom teeth are the last permanent teeth to come in, usually between ages 17 to 21.
 Because they are the last to arrive, they often come in crooked or don’t have enough room to fully push through the gum.
-Below, we offer a guide for parents that explains what to expect before, during, and after your child's wisdom tooth surgery.
+Keep reading to learn what to expect before, during, and after your child's wisdom tooth surgery.

 Wisdom Teeth: What to Expect When You Have Them Removed